Chebuya/awesome-notes/README.md

 🔒 Magisk - A systemless root tool for Android devices.

-🗂️ TidyPanel - An app that helps you organize your home screen on Android devices.
+🗂️ TidyPanel - An app that helps you organize your home screen on Android devices, also tweaking notification settings.

 🔑 KeePassXC - A cross-platform password manager.